You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look

 Although you may already have the photographic equipment necessary to start your course, you may find it useful to read through the list of essential and useful equipment to help support your studies during the following three years.

-- Three memory sticks for submitting work – 8 GB+.
+- Memory stick for transferring/submitting work – 8 GB+.

 - Portable hard drive (preferably 1 TB SSD).